-Plastic pollution en bloc mainly really consist of single use plastic as per the name, so all the packaging material we only use once then it gets discarded.
+Plastic pollution en bloc mainly really consist of single use plastic as per the name.
+This means all the packaging material we use only once gets discarded.

 Now plastic has been invented for the opposite in fact: a sturdy and light material that we can KEEP REUSING.
 But with the last few decades of plastic has been turned into the real evil that pollutes our oceans, made of fossil fuels at the first place and we now reportedly digest a credit card worth of plastic a week, it’s been found everywhere from human blood to the Mount Everest.